-Lunesta functions by connecting to specific receptor cells and as a result creates the hypnotic effects which help to get to sleep.
-An overdose of Lunesta both in the form of extreme, daily amounts or perhaps extended consumption past the predetermined time period may cause serious reactions including hallucinations and also a loss of judgment together with reduced cognitive capabilities.
-Additionally, addiction to this particular drug is very easily developed since the substance (eszopiclone) in Lunesta is actually a controlled substance.
+Lunesta functions by connecting to specific receptor cells and, as a result, creates the hypnotic effects which help to get to sleep.
+An overdose of Lunesta both in the form of extreme, daily amounts or perhaps extended consumption past the predetermined period may cause serious reactions including hallucinations and also a loss of judgment together with reduced cognitive capabilities.
+Additionally, addiction to this particular drug is very easily developed since the substance (eszopiclone) in Lunesta is a controlled substance.

 Withdrawing from Lunesta

 Even the pharmaceutical companies have recognized that a person dealing with insomnia, who has only applied the medication for just 2 weeks, should not quit taking Lunesta without being under professional medical guidance and most importantly not quit taking the medication abruptly.
 The only real secure method to withdraw is through the assistance of a doctor.
 Usually, the physician will advise a slow step-down of the Lunesta dosage in order to lessen the harshness of the actual withdrawal symptoms.

 The majority of doctors, usually, are not supporting the use of Lunesta for long periods, because it is proven to trigger particular unwanted side effects which get more evident once the Lunesta dosage is ended.
 These complaints are frequently known as Lunesta withdrawal symptoms, and those symptoms occur very frequently.
 Lunesta is in a class of sedative drugs (non-benzodiazepines) that create a lot more withdrawal symptoms compared to other sedative drugs referred to as benzodiazepines.